siddharthapaul001/de-transform/README.md

 useOffset: { Boolean } optional // Default is false
 ```
 ##### What useOffset does ???
-This module basically solves the problems in two ways
+This module basically solves the problem in two ways
 ###### 1st (useOffset = false)
 It travarse the DOM tree from the provided element to BODY and create a list of elements on which transforms are applied and stores their transformation matrices and transformation-origin.
 Then it mathematically nullifies (inverse the transformation matrix and apply it on the new coordinate with the transformation origin) the transforms applied on the DOM elements (top to bottom hierarchically).